 Before each laboratory experiments, you should read the background material and relevant instructions included in the laboratory manual.
 Your primary goals are to be familiar with the molecules we will study and the experimental work that will be used for analysis.
 There will be several online pre-lab quizzes throughout the semester, each addressing the general strategies of an experiment.
 The quiz must be completed by 8 am on the day it is due.
-You may use your manual and other resources while taking the quiz but there is a 60 minute time limit for completing the quiz.
-Therefore, it is recommended that you become familiar with the experiment before beginning the quiz.
+You may use your manual and other resources while taking the quiz.